-Loop Protection Configuration Screen
+Figure 6-6 Loop Protection Configuration Screen

-Object Description Global Configuration Enable Loop Protection: click drop-down menu to disable or enable Loop Protection.
-Shutdown Time: enter a number to set Loop Protection Interval Time; Enable Check to enable corresponding port loop protection.
-Action Action take when the port detected loop.
+Object Description Global Configuration Enable Loop Protection: click drop-down menu to disable or enable Loop Protection; Transmission Time: enter a number to set Loop Protection Interval Time; Shutdown Time: enter a number to set port Shutdown Time.
+Enable Check to enable corresponding port loop protection.
+Action Action takes when the port detected loop.
 There are 3 types of action for users to select, Shutdown port, Shutdown port and Log, Log Only.
 Tx Mode To enable or disable Tx.